View the master dashboard

-1. Click Settings in the upper right corner of Splunk Web on the master.
+1. Click Settings on the upper right side of Splunk Web.

-2. In the Distributed environment group, click Clustering.
+2. In the Distributed Environment group, click Indexer clustering.

-You can only view this dashboard on an instance that has already been enabled as a master.
+You can only view this dashboard on an instance that has been enabled as a master.

 The master dashboard contains these sections: